BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/Project3_BehavioralCloning_writeup.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py :- This is the script created to train the model
-* drive.py for driving the car in autonomous mode
+* drive.py :- This script is as used without any changes for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 :- This file has the data which represents trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md :- Summarizes the results

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing